What is Documentary Family Photography?

 How do we prepare our home?

 I understand.
 Maybe you’re thinking about all the cleaning you’ll need to do for this photo session.
 You might be concerned about the amount of natural light available in your home.
 Inviting a photographer into your home can feel a bit scary.
 My advice is this.
 Don’t do a thing!
 My home is not always (if ever) neat and tidy, so I definitely won’t be judging you.
 Also, we want to capture your life as it is.
 It’s totally ok that you have a pile of toys in your living room.
 I’m going to take some photos of it, because it wont be there forever, and in ten years you and your kids will look at these photos and remember all those toys, the macaroni necklace cracking under your feet and laugh!
 If the thought of doing nothing makes you even more nervous, I encourage you to focus your tidying efforts to one or two main locations, perhaps a room where you and your kids spend most of your time together.
-But remember to relax and enjoy the time!
+But remember if you are stressed, your kids will (pronbably) act up, so relax and enjoy the time together!

-What time of day is best to book you?
+What time of day is best for a Real Life session?

 That all depends on what you would like for your photos.